Is a Correction Looming Ahead for Dollar Tree Inc. (DLTR)

 Piper Sandler, on the other hand, stated in their research note that they expect to see DLTR reach a price target of $102, previously predicting the price at $117.
 The rating they have provided for DLTR stocks is “Neutral” according to the report published on June 24th, 2021.

-During the last 5 trading sessions, DLTR fell by -0.87%, which changed the moving average for the period of 200-days by +12.30% in comparison to the 20-day moving average, which settled at $100.04.
-In addition, Dollar Tree Inc. saw -6.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DLTR rose by +4.71%, which changed the moving average for the period of 200-days by +10.63% in comparison to the 20-day moving average, which settled at $100.70.
+In addition, Dollar Tree Inc. saw -2.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading